-During a time when a sense of community is more important than ever, we are offering virtual screenings to make it possible for groups of any size to gather (from the safety of their homes) to be enlightened, inspired and motivated by the The Lavender Scare.
+While our in-person screening events are on pause, we are offering virtual screenings to make it possible for groups of any size to gather (from the safety of their own homes!) to be enlightened, inspired and motivated by the The Lavender Scare.

 Just tell us when you'd like the screening to happen.
 We'll send you a private screening link and password -- valid for a full week -- for you to share with your viewers.
 The Lavender Scare will be available to watch whenever it is convenient for them.

-We can even create a personalized viewing page branded with the name of your organization and your logo so your viewers will know this is an event created especially for them.
+We will create a personalized viewing page branded with the name of your organization and your logo so your viewers will know this is an event created especially for them. here Click to see a sample.

 You won't find The Lavender Scare on DVD or Netflix.
 It is only available exclusively for private, virtual screenings for members of your organization.